swup/a11y-plugin/README.md

 The selector for finding headings **inside the main content area**.

-The first heading's content will be read to screen readers after a new page was loaded.
+The content of the first found heading will be read to screen readers after a new page was loaded.

 ### respectReducedMotion